cloudcosmonaut/cloudcosmonaut.github.io/content/posts/2021/04/run-unit-tests-for-every-pull-request-with-github-actions.md

 ## Result

-When completed, you can see all checks in your PR:
+When you completed all steps and committed the GitHub Action as a file in `.github/workflows/`, you will see the results of the checks when you create a PR.

 ![All checks green!](/20210413-validation-checks-on-pr.png)

 ### Complete pipeline yaml

-Here you have the complete pipeline template which I use in one of my projects ([RFIBAN-Helper](https://github.com/readefries/IBAN-Helper/blob/main/.github/workflows/check-pr.yml)).
+Here you have the complete pipeline template which I used in one of my projects ([RFIBAN-Helper](https://github.com/readefries/IBAN-Helper/blob/main/.github/workflows/check-pr.yml)).

 ```yaml
 name: Check PR